Disclosure: This post was sponsored by The Quaker Oats Company, but all opinions are our own.

 For our oats, we used Quaker’s Steel Cut variety, which, as we highlighted here in our Quaker Mill Tour Recap, provides the same nutritional values as Old Fashioned Oats.
 The only difference is the way they are processed.
 Steel cut oats are cut with steel, while old fashioned oats are rolled between two circular flaking rolls to flatten them out.

 We love oats because they are an affordable nutritional powerhouse.
 As a whole grain, oats provide a whopping 4 grams of fiber per serving.
 They also contain vitamins and minerals like thiamine, phosphorus, and magnesium.
-The fiber in oats may help support digestive health, and the soluble fiber specifically, may help slow digestion, helping you feel full.
+The fiber in oats may help support digestive health, and the soluble fiber specifically, may help slow digestion.

 Ready to shake up your mornings with this delicious oatmeal twist?
 To make this recipe, you’ll need vegetable broth, Quaker Steel Cut Oats, garlic powder and shredded cheddar cheese.
 For the browed mushrooms, gather vegetable oil, a jalapeño, a small red onion, button mushrooms, balsamic vinegar, and black pepper.